Self-harm: Treatment

 Several forms of psychosocial treatments can be used in self-harm including dialectical behavior therapy.
 Psychiatric and personality disorders are common in individuals who self-harm and as a result self-harm may be an indicator of depression and/or other psychological problems.
-Many people who self-harm have moderate or severe depression and therefore treatment with antidepressant medications may often be used.
-There is tentative evidence for the medication flupentixol; however, greater study is required before it can be recommended.
+As of 2021, there is little or no evidence that antidepressants, mood stabilizers, or dietary supplements reduce repetition of self-harm.
+In limited research into antipsychotics, one small trial of flupentixol found a possible reduction in repetition, while one small trial of fluphenazine found no difference between low and ultra-low doses.
+As of 2012, no clinical trials have evaluated the effects of pharmacotherapy on adolescents who self-harm.

 Emergency departments are often the first point of contact with healthcare for people who self-harm.
 As such they are crucial in supporting them and can play a role in preventing suicide.
-At the same time, according to a study conducted in England, people who self-harm often experience that they don't receive meaningful care at the emergency department.
+At the same time, according to a study conducted in England, people who self-harm often experience that they do not receive meaningful care at the emergency department.
 Both people who self-harm and staff in the study highlighted the failure of the healthcare system to support, the lack of specialist care.
 People who self-harm in the study often felt shame or being judged due to their condition, and said that being listened to and validated gave them hope.
-At the same time staff experienced frustration from being powerless to help and were afraid of being blamed if someone commits suicide.
+At the same time staff experienced frustration from being powerless to help and were afraid of being blamed if someone died by suicide.

+There are also difficulties in meeting the need of patients that self-harm in mental healthcare.
+Studies have shown that staff found the care for people who self-harm emotionally challenging and they experienced an overwhelming responsibility in preventing the patients from self-harming and the care focuses mainly on maintaining the safety for the patients, for example by removing dangerous items or physical restraint, even if it is believed to be ineffective.
+A French ethnographic study has found out that regular staff meeting for caregivers but also for parents dealing with adolescents who self-harm were especially efficient to diminish guilt and powerless feelings, as well as violent reactions denounced by those who self-harm.
+The possibility to regularly share the emotions raised by taking care of people who self-harm make it possible to move from personal and distressing self-questioning ("am I a good carer?") to professional and supportive reflection ("what makes a good carer?").